 - Batter is thick, so being gentle is important!
 Spoon batter into the baking dish and use an offset spatula if necessary to level the top.

-- Sprinkle the crumb topping evenly over the entire cake and bake for 45 - 60 minutes or until tester comes out clean.
+- Sprinkle the crumb topping evenly over the entire cake.

 Notes